siv-org/siv/pages/intro.md

 ### Our design goals:

-1. **Easy** to use.
-2. Widely accessible from **any smartphone or desktop**.
+1. Widely accessible from **any smartphone or desktop**.
+No installs necessary, just click a link.
-3. **Quick** process from beginning to end.
+2. **Quick** process from beginning to end.
-4. Implements & explains **Voter Verifiability**.
-You can _personally_ audit that your vote was recorded & tallied correctly.
+3. You can **personally verify** that your vote counted.
-5. Implements & explains **Vote Privacy**. _No one_, not even the election administrator, can see how you voted.
-This is _provable anonymity_, based on math, which we strive to explain as clearly as possible.
+4. **Provable anonymity**: _No one_, not even election administrators, can see how you voted.
-6. Enforces an **auditable Voter Registration** process.
-Only legitimate voters can vote, and only once.
-Everyone can see _who_ voted, but not _how_ anyone voted.
+5. **Auditable voter registration**: Only legitimate voters can vote, and only once.
+Everyone can see _who_ voted, but not _how_ anyone votes.

 This work is built upon decades of research and hard work by uncountable contributors, in academia, industry, and the public sector.

+And it’s ready to be used right now, if only your elected officials will allow it.

 We offer this in a collaborative spirit, and appreciate all questions, feedback, and suggestions.